Elimination Chamber (2010): Background

 The inaugural Elimination Chamber was held at the Scottrade Center in St. Louis, Missouri.

 The Elimination Chamber pay-per-view featured two Elimination Chamber matches.

-In late 2009, World Wrestling Entertainment (WWE) held a poll on their official website to allow fans to choose the name for their February 2010 pay-per-view.
-The choices included Elimination Chamber, Heavy Metal, Battle Chamber, Chamber of Conflict, and No Way Out, which had been the name of the preceding Elimination Chamber-based event.
+In late 2009, the professional wrestling company World Wrestling Entertainment (WWE) ran a poll on their official website to allow fans to choose the name for the February 2010 pay-per-view (PPV) event, which would feature the Elimination Chamber match.
+The choices included Elimination Chamber, Heavy Metal, Battle Chamber, Chamber of Conflict, or continuing with No Way Out, which had been the annual February PPV since 2000 and had featured the Elimination Chamber on its last two events.
 The name Elimination Chamber won, but the event was still promoted as "No Way Out" in Germany as it was feared that the name "Elimination Chamber" may remind people of the gas chambers used during the Holocaust.
-The event was scheduled to be held on February 21, 2010, at the Scottrade Center in St. Louis, Missouri.
-It featured wrestlers from the Raw and SmackDown brands.
+The event was scheduled to be held on February 21, 2010, at the Scottrade Center in St. Louis, Missouri and featured wrestlers from the Raw and SmackDown brands—this was WWE's first PPV event held following the discontinuation of the ECW brand the week prior.

-The concept of the event was that each main event match was to be contested inside the Elimination Chamber.
-The Elimination Chamber match was originally created in 2002 and held at various other pay-per-views, including the preceding No Way Out event.
+The Elimination Chamber match was originally created in 2002 and held at various other PPV events, including the preceding two No Way Out events.
 The Chamber itself is a circular steel cage, consisting of chains and girders that surrounds the ring.
 Four pods are enclosed within the chamber, one behind each ring post, which are on a steel platform surrounding the outside of the ring.
 Typically six wrestlers compete in the match; two start the match while the other four are enclosed within the pods and released at random at specific time intervals.
 Wrestlers can only be eliminated via pinfall or submission, and the last wrestler left is the winner.
-For the Elimination Chamber pay-per-view, both of WWE's world championships, Raw's WWE Championship and SmackDown's World Heavyweight Championship, were to be defended in separate Elimination Chamber matches.
+For the Elimination Chamber pay-per-view, both of WWE's world championships—Raw's WWE Championship and SmackDown's World Heavyweight Championship—were scheduled to be defended in separate Elimination Chamber matches.